wesley989898/BipedalWalkerHardcore-v2/README.md

 ## Environment
 Training on the Google Colab.

-If you want to train in jupyter notebook, although you run ```!pip install gym[all]``` or ```!pip install Box2D```, it may have possible to get the error like "No module named ‘Box2D’".
+If you want to train in local with using anaconda jupyter notebook, although you run ```!pip install gym[all]``` or ```!pip install Box2D```, may have possible to get the error like "No module named ‘Box2D’".
 Then you can follow the direction for install PyBox2D.whl
 (Python Extension Packages for Windows) in https://ithelp.ithome.com.tw/articles/10229349.

 ---